Home care

 If we need additional documentation, such as a medical certificate, you will be contacted.
 Healthcare workers can also request home support, in consultation with you, if they feel it is needed.

-If you need further advice, you can schedule a phone call from a counselor
+If you need further advice, you can schedule a call with a counselor.

 What happens next?

-The overall situation of people is considered in the assessment.
+The overall situation is considered in the assessment.
 If the assessment reveals that there is no need for support or that conditions are not met, the application is denied.
-If an application is accepted, a support plan is prepared in consultation with the user.
+If an application is accepted, a support plan is prepared in consultation with you.
 This support plan sets out the goals of the service, its scope, and the main tasks.

-If your application is denied, and you believe there are exceptional circumstances, you can request a review by the Welfare Council Appeal Board.
+If your application is denied and you believe there are special reasons that warrant an exception to the rules, you can submit an appeal to the Welfare Council appeals committee.

 Residential care

-Home nursing is for people of all ages who live at home and need regular health services.
-It involves visits by nurses or practical nurses and is provided in close cooperation with users and their families.
+Home nursing is for people who need healthcare at home.
+It includes healthcare and monitoring by nurses or practical nurses and is provided in close cooperation with service users and emergency contacts.
+Staff at healthcare centers or hospitals assess the need for home nursing and send a service request through SAGA.

 Home-based rehabilitation

-People may need help restoring and maintaining their activity, health and quality of life.
+People may need help regaining and maintaining engagement, health and quality of life.
 Through home-based rehabilitation, people receive training and counseling to suit their needs.
-The rehabilitation is largely carried out at the users’ home or in their local environment.
+Most rehabilitation happens in your home or immediate surroundings.

 Welfare technology